 Stepping back slightly, let’s establish what encryption is.
 Encryption is a process of encoding information so only those who should see it (those with a key), are able to.
 It’s important to differentiate this from cryptography, which is a field of study usually based on math and algorithms (that may or may not be mathematical).

 When encryption is used, typically it will be asymmetric.
 This means two keys (a public and a private key) are used for encryption/decryption.
-To explain this, let’s use a metaphor of a mailbox that any member of the public can drop mail into.
+To explain this, let’s use a metaphor of a postbox that any member of the public can drop mail into.
 The public key is the drop and is only wide enough to drop a letter in but not retrieve it once it is through.
 Only the postal employee has a private key to open the mailbox and retrieve its contents for onward delivery.

 This is basic public/private key exchange in practice.
 We’ll come back to physical proximity shortly, because of its relevance with jurisdictional governance.
-What should be obvious from this metaphor is that if the mail/postal employee loses or divulges the key, then unauthorized people could see this confidential information.
-Besides the customer having implicit trust in their mail arriving at its destination in a timely manner, there is an expectation it has not been tampered with.
+What should be obvious from this metaphor is that if the mail/postal employee loses or divulges the key, then unauthorised people could see this confidential information.
+Besides the customer having implicit trust in their post arriving at its destination in a timely manner, there is an expectation it has not been tampered with.

 Why encryption removes risk for auditors